Somnath Sharma

-Sharma was commissioned into the 8th Battalion, 19th Hyderabad Regiment, in 1942.
-He served in Burma during the Arakan Campaign of World War II, for which he was mentioned in despatches.
-Fighting in the Indo-Pakistani War of 1947-1948, Somnath Sharma was killed in action on 3 November 1947 while repulsing Pakistani infiltrators near Srinagar Airport.
+Sharma was commissioned into the 4th Battalion, 19th Hyderabad Regiment, in 1942.
+He served in Burma during the Arakan Campaign in World War II, for which he was mentioned in despatches.
+Fighting in the Indo-Pakistani War of 1947–1948, Somnath Sharma was killed in action on 3 November 1947 while repulsing Pakistani infiltrators near Srinagar Airport.
 For his gallantry and sacrifice during the Battle of Badgam, he was posthumously awarded the Param Vir Chakra.

 Early life and education

-Sharma was born into a Dogra Brahmin family on 31 January 1923 at Dadh, Kangra, Punjab (present day Himachal Pradesh).
+Sharma was born in a Dogra Brahmin family on 31 January 1923 at Dadh, Kangra, Punjab (present-day Himachal Pradesh).
 His father, Amar Nath Sharma, was a military officer.
-Several of his siblings served in the military.
+Several of his siblings serve in the military.
 His younger brother, Vishwa Nath Sharma, would later become the 14th Chief of the Army Staff of the Indian Army.
 Somnath Sharma completed his schooling at Sherwood College, Nainital, before enrolling at the Prince of Wales Royal Military College in Dehradun.
 He later studied at the Royal Military College, Sandhurst.
 During his childhood, Somnath was influenced by the teachings of Krishna and Arjuna in the Bhagavad Gita, taught to him by his grandfather.

 Military career

-On 22 February 1942, upon his graduation from the Royal Military College, Sharma was commissioned into the 9th Battalion, 19th34Hyderabad Regiment, of the British Indian Army (later to become the Indian Army's 4th Battalion, Kumaon Regiment).
+On 22 February 1942, upon his graduation from the Royal Military College, Sharma was commissioned into the 9th Battalion, 19th Hyderabad Regiment, of the British Indian Army (later to become the Indian Army's 4th Battalion, Kumaon Regiment).
 During World War II, he saw action against the Japanese in Burma during the Arakan Campaign.
 At that time he served under the command of Colonel K. S. Thimmayya, who would later rise to the rank of general and become Chief of the Army Staff from 1957 to 1961.
 Sharma was mentioned in despatches for his actions during the fighting of the Arakan Campaign.
 The award was gazetted in January 1946.

 Throughout his military career, Sharma was influenced by his uncle Captain K. D. Vasudeva's gallantry in action.
 Vasudeva also served with the 8th Battalion, participating in the Malayan Campaign during which he died aiding hundreds of soldiers under his command to survive from the Japanese offensive.